fuzzybritches0/solarfidget/README.md

 # 		ORIGINAL SOLARFIDGET
 ### 	An Arduino Project for a light spinning fidget

+Using an LED-Ring (of 36 rgb leds) and an MPU6050 gyro/accel, this fidget calculates the position of a rotating pendulum that reacts to acceleration and gravity and simulates the effect of gravity on different bodies in our solar system (including Pluto).

 Concept, Design and Idea (C) 2021 Kurt Manucredo, under the Creative Commons Attribution-NonCommercial 3.0 Unported License